Best-selling cars 2024: The UK's most popular models of the year

 Like the Qashqai, the Juke is built in Sunderland and so the “buy local” effect may be a factor in its popularity.
 But the Juke drives well, appeals to young drivers, has plenty of tech and is competitively priced, which makes the compact crossover an attractive proposition for buyers of all ages.

-Hopefully, the forthcoming replacement model, announced earlier this year, will continue in much the same vein.
+The forthcoming replacement model, announced last year, may continue in much the same vein.

-That’s now been addressed with the new Golf Mk 8.5, as VW is calling it, and it features a much sharper, easy-to-use touchscreen and backlit sliders for easier operation at night.
-It also offers sharper looks and a new plug-in hybrid capable of 62 miles on electric power alone (officially).
-This should give what many consider to be the benchmark hatchback a boost in sales.
+That’s now been addressed with the new Golf Mk 8.5, launched in 2024, which features a much sharper, easy-to-use touchscreen and backlit sliders for easier operation of the volume and temperature controls at night.
+It also offers sharper looks and a new plug-in hybrid option capable of 62 miles on electric power alone (officially).
+This has given what many still consider to be the benchmark family hatchback a boost in sales.

-Look beyond the tech, though, and the Golf has many redeeming features.
+Look beyond the tech and the Golf has many redeeming features.
 The ride quality is excellent and the refinement top notch.
 The handling is pleasing, too, and it comes in many flavours including the sporty GTI and GTI Clubsport, GTE plug-in hybrid, diesel GTD and fire-breathing four-wheel-drive Golf R.

 The Tucson shares its underpinnings with the Kia Sportage, and a very competent SUV it is, too.
 Buyers can choose from a wide range of powertrains, from simple petrol engines to “self-charging” hybrids and a powerful, efficient plug-in hybrid option.